1974 Houston Astros season: May

+Lee May earned NL Player of the Week honors for the week of April 29—May 5.
+During that week, he played six games, with five being multi-hit contests.
+May's slash line was .636 batting average / .667 on-base percentage (OBP) / 1.136 slugging percentage (SLG) / 1.803 on-base plus slugging (OPS), and he had 14 hits, 25 total bases, and 11 RBI.

 After crashing into the outfield fence at Riverfront Stadium on May 12, Bob Watson came to boos, ice, and cups hurled by fans of the Cincinnati Reds.
 He left the game, requiring 20 stitches for a laceration on his face and having broken his glasses.

-Having traded masterpiece pitching duels on May 22, Randy Jones of the San Diego Padres and the Astros' Claude Osteen locked down the score 1–1 through eight innings.
-In the bottom of the ninth inning, the Astros loaded the bases with two outs, and pinch hitter Milt May hit a walk-off grand slam to win it for Houston, 5–1.
+On May 22, Astros catcher Milt May belted the first pinch-hit, walk-off grand slam in club history, breaking a 1–1 tie with two outs in the bottom of the ninth inning and seal the victory versus the San Diego Padres, (Note: The next similar batting event for the Astros was by Gregg Zaun, on June 27, 2002.)
+5–1.
+Prior to the walk-off slam, the Padres' Randy Jones and Astros' Claude Osteen each traded one-run masterpiece pitching duels through eight innings..
+During the bottom of the first inning, Bob Watson doubled in Roger Metzger to pull Houston ahead, 1–0.
+The status quo maintained until the top of the sixth inning, when Dave Winfield doubled in Enzo Hernández to tie the score, prior to May's walk-off.
+The fourth walk-off grand slam in team history, May's succeeded Doug Rader on May 27, 1969.
+(Note: The next walk-off grand slam hit by the Astros was by Kevin Bass on August 20, 1989.
+The first two in club history were hit by Bob Aspromonte, first on June 11, 1963, and again on August 26, 1966.)

 June

 César Cedeño, c.
 1973, became the first major leaguer to amass 3 consecutive 20–50 club campaigns.

 On June 6, Lee May hit a home run in an even-numbered minute to give fans a free beer.
 Meanwhile, Larry Dierker pitched a shutout three-hitter in Houston's 4–0 victory.

 Don Wilson tossed a shutout masterpiece on June 7 against the New York Mets, and Lee May connected for a solo home run in the second inning as the Astros won, 1–0.

 On June 10, Mike Schmidt of the Philadelphia Phillies may have connected for the longest base hit in Astrodome history.
 His batted fly ball—which ended up as a single—hit the roof and travelled uninterrupted for an estimated 550 ft.

+On June 11, César Cedeño hit his second career grand slam inside the Astrodome, joining teammate Doug Rader (3) to as the only players to have hit multiple grand slams at the Astrodome to that point.